llawliet2413/Year-3-Project/README.md

 # How to run:

-snake_mines.py is work on 'replit' online coding website,
+snake_mines.py is work on 'Replit' online coding website.